 Once you make these egg rolls, you'll never make them any other way!
 Make sure you get the correct egg roll wrappers.
 They should be FROZEN and very thin, almost paper thin.
 Do not use egg roll wrapper found in the refrigerated section (usually near tofu) in Western supermarket - they make starchy, thick, gooey egg rolls with big bubbles on outside when you fry.
 It's important to make sure you keep your wrapper and rolled egg rolls under plastic wrap so that they do not dry out!

-1. To make the filling, combine the ingredients for the ground pork together.
+1. To make the filling, in a bowl, mix together the soy sauce, cornstarch and pork.
 Marinate at least 10 minutes.
 In the meantime, shred the cabbage and the carrots using your food processor or by hand.
-Slice the mushrooms into very thin strips (or you could use your food processer and pulse a few times to get a fine dice.
+Slice the mushrooms into very thin strips (or you could use your food processor and pulse a few times to get a fine dice.